-Of course, it is well known fact that changing dietary habits, even for health reasons, is challenging because the drivers of food choice are manifold and interrelated.
+Of course, it is well known that changing dietary habits, even for health reasons, is challenging.
+Because the drivers of food choice are manifold and interrelated.
 It therefore remains to be seen just how willing the public are to, for example, consume ‘unconventional’ cuts of meat in the name of climate change.
-Efforts to bring about behaviour changes and reduce food waste might be more effective if they were attached to health or nutrition arguments, since these issues is are, arguably, easier for individuals to relate to than environmental sustainability or food loss issues.
+Behaviour changes to reduce food waste might be more easily taken up if they were attached to health arguments.
+These issues are, arguably, easier for individuals to relate to than environmental sustainability or food loss issues.

 There is no silver bullet that can solve everything.
-However, as we work towards a sustainable system, we should be conscious of how we can communicate scientific research to the public and work with others in the scientific community in a more effective way.
-In doing this, we can find new solutions to existing problems and fill in knowledge gaps, such as those around individual food consumption patterns.
+As we work towards a sustainable system, we should try to communicate scientific research to the public.
+And we should try to work with others in the scientific community more effectively.
+If we do this, then we can find new solutions to existing problems.
+Also, we can fill in knowledge gaps, such as those around individual food consumption patterns.